RodyCoco/VRDL_project2/README.md

 ```

-# create an folder named "my_dataset" and it contains subfolder liking below:
+# create an folder named "my_dataset" and it contains subfolder like below:

 ```
 my_dataset